V4Fire/Client/src/base/b-router/README.md

 #### Base path

-The router component can take an optional parameter that specifies a path prefix that will concatenate with all route paths.
+A router component can take an optional parameter that specifies a path prefix that will concatenate with all route paths.

 ```
 < b-router :basePath = '/demo'